pacifics/PassDao/README.md

 - There is no split function.
 There is one Dao which works according to the democraty law.

-- Make a proposal will cost and a period to consider or set is foreseen before voting process.
+- Make a proposal will cost and a period to consider or set the proposal is foreseen before voting process.
 For funding and Dao rules proposal, fees return to the creator if the quorum is reached.

 - The shareholders should vote as it's the only way to recieve board meeting fees and contractor tokens.